StarpTech/graphql-registry/README.md

 }
 ```

 This activates authorization in the `/schema/push` endpoint.
-Only the client with the valid jwt is be able to register schemas in the name of the service.
+Only the client with the valid jwt is be able to register schemas in the name of the services.
 You can use [jwt.io](https://jwt.io/) to construct a jwt.

 ### Development